CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-11-13-package-free-shopping-in-Leipzig.md

 ### lieber lose
 [Lieberlose](https://www.lieberlose.de/) opened in 2019 in Weißenfelser Straße in Plagwitz.
 You can follow them on [Facebook](facebook.com/lieberlose) and [Instagram](www.instagram.com/lieberlose).

-I personally believe that all the four shop sell a full range of products, so I suggest that you check out ALL of them!
+I personally believe that all the four shops sell a full range of products, so I suggest that you check out ALL of them!
 Visit them regularly and give them your support!

 I hope to edit this list, so please let me know if you know about other shops in Leipzig!